Application Guidelines (April 2022)

 10. Selection and result notification

-Selection will be made by evaluation of application documents and interview examination by the selection committee.
-We will contact you separately regarding the interview.
-Applicants will be notified of the selection results in mid-October.
+Selection will be based on screening of application documents by the review committee members and, if necessary, interviews.
+Applicants will be notified of the selection results in mid-April.

 11. Obligations of support recipients